mggrech/Getting-and-Cleaning-Data/README.md

 The data used and analyzed are from an experiment about _Human Activity Recognition Using Smartphones_.

-In addition to this **README file**, in this repository you will find:
+In addition to this **README** file, in this repository you will find:

 (I) An R script called **run_analysis.R** which does the following: